prathibha-n/portfolio-pm/prd-voice-ai-captain/PRD.md

 - [ ] **Field research:** 40 ride-alongs across target city, all driver archetypes, 3 zone types.
 Focus on screen interaction moments. `[OBS]`
 - [ ] **Utterance corpus:** Collect 2,000 labelled voice samples in 2 target languages — natural delivery-context phrases, not prompted reads.
 Used for ASR fine-tuning and intent model training.
 - [ ] **Baseline instrumentation:** Log taps per order stage, time-between-taps, support call triggers, time-to-complete by order state.
 This is the measurement foundation — do not launch without it. `[LOG]`
-- [ ] **Man-behind-the-curtain prototype:** Recruit 20 drivers; simulate voice responses via a human operator.
+- [ ] **Wizard-of-Oz prototype:** Recruit 20 drivers; simulate voice responses via a human operator.
 Test whether drivers will engage with voice at all before the model is built. `[OBS]`
 - [ ] **Safety & legal audit:** Policy and legal sign-off on scope, data retention, and voice recording compliance per target market.

 ### Phase 1: Dark Store Pilot (Weeks 5–10)